The Toolbox Murders

-The Toolbox Murders is a 1978 American slasher film directed by Dennis Donnelly, written by Ann Kindberg, Robert Easter, and Neva Friedenn, and starring Cameron Mitchell, Pamelyn Ferdin, and Wesley Eure.
+The Toolbox Murders is a 1978 American slasher film directed by Dennis Donnelly, from a screenplay by Neva Friedenn, Robert Easter, and Anne Kindberg.
+Starring Cameron Mitchell, Pamelyn Ferdin, and Wesley Eure.
 It follows a series of violent murders centered around a Los Angeles apartment complex, followed by the kidnapping and disappearance of a teenage girl who resides there.
 The film was marketed as being a dramatization of true events, though no source can confirm this.
 It was briefly banned in the early 1980s in the United Kingdom during the "video nasty" panic.

 Plot

-A man dressed in black drives through Los Angeles.
+A man dressed in black drives through Los Angeles, listening to the exhortations of a radio preacher.
 Near a car dealership, the man has a flashback of a car accident that occurred at the site which killed a young woman.
 The man arrives at an apartment complex and kills Mrs. Andrews, a female tenant (who recognizes him) with an electric drill.
 Afterward, the man dons a ski mask and murders two other women, the first with a hammer and the second with a screwdriver.
 The police are called and they interview the people who found the bodies, as well as Vance Kingsley, the owner of the building.
 The next night, the killer strikes again, breaking into the apartment of a woman who is masturbating in her bathtub and shooting her in the stomach and head with a nail gun.
 The murderer then abducts Laurie Ballard, a fifteen-year-old who lives in the above apartment with her family.

 Laurie's brother Joey is questioned by Detective Jamison and, frustrated by the detective's seemingly lax attitude towards Laurie's disappearance, decides to search for his sister on his own.
 While looking through the homes of the murdered women, Joey meets up with Kent, Vance's nephew, who has been hired to clean up the apartments of the dead tenants.
 While Joey is helping Kent, Kent mentions that Vance has not been the same since Kathy, (his cousin and Vance's daughter), was killed in a car accident.

 It is revealed that Vance is the serial killer, having been driven insane and to religious mania by the death of his daughter.
 He is killing sinners and has kidnapped Laurie (who is kept tied up and gagged in Kathy's bedroom) to replace Kathy.
 During a discussion with Detective Jamison, Joey realizes that all the clues point to Vance being the killer, so he goes to the Kingsley house and is followed there by Kent (who had earlier seen the bound and gagged Laurie in his uncle's home).
 Joey finds bloody tools in Vance's garage, and is confronted by Kent, who sets Joey on fire—burning him to death—to protect his family.